-All but essential travel is off for now, but it won’t last forever.
-And the beautiful beaches, coast and countryside of the East of England will be here waiting for you when it’s all over.
-Start planning now for the post-lockdown breakout…
+The beautiful beaches, coast and countryside of the East of England are open again.
+Start planning now for your post-lockdown breakout…

 Set in aspic in the 1950s, Southwold has buckets of charm and simply oozes sophistication.
 Think the Kristin Scott-Thomas of seaside resorts.

 Enjoy the traditional Victorian Pier with its far-from-traditional amusements, colourful beach huts, sandy beach, stroll the High Street with its boutiques and quirky independent shops, and take a tour of the Adnams brewery and distillery.

 Book your stay: Situated in the heart of the town, by the market place, The Swan is within a minute’s walk of the beach and Common which offers views over the Blyth Valley and the coast.

 Not strictly a misnomer, the port of Wells-next-the-Sea is actually a mile from the lapping waves.
 But walk along the Beach Road path and you’ll soon discover one of the most picturesque beaches imaginable, backed by a giant pine forest and punctuated by a line of 200 higgledy-piggledy multi-coloured beach huts.